-Disclaimer: Many of the subject headings use outdated and offensive language such as "Indians", "folklore", etc. These terms are outdated and do not adequately describe the material.
+A Note on Terminology: Many of the subject headings use outdated and offensive language such as "Indians", "folklore", etc. These terms are outdated and do not adequately describe the material.
 Our metadata team is working on decolonizing the subject headings to ensure they are using the appropriate language to describe the Indigenous topics and Nations.

 iPortal is a research portal created by the University of Saskatchewan and includes extensive resources on multiple topic areas.
 Due to the diverse sources of Indigenous law, Indigenous law can be found in all of the subject areas and not only the specifically marked area of 'Law'.